dimastatz/visum/README.md

 [ESG research](https://aws.amazon.com/big-data/what-is-spark/) found that 43% of respondents considering cloud as their primary deployment for Apache Spark.
 And it makes a lot of sense because the cloud provides scalability, reliability, availability, and massive economies of scale.
 Another strong selling point of cloud deployment is a low barrier of entry in the form of managed services.
 Each one of the [Big 3](https://www.itprotoday.com/iaas-and-paas/big-3-public-cloud-providers-continue-dominate-led-aws) cloud providers comes with its own offering to run Apache Spark as a managed service.

 ### Apache Spark Applications and Cloud Costs
 Running high scale Apache Spark Application on Public Clouds is expensive.
 For example, when running on [AWS EMR](https://aws.amazon.com/emr/pricing/) applications are billed for execution time * number of cores * price/core/minute + cost of storage + managed service fee.
-And the question is how do we know that execution time of Apache Spark Application is optimal?
-There are a lot of things that can potentially go wrong: executors can fail, the latency to external data sources can increase, the performance can degrade because of changes in the nature of the input data or because of code changes, and many more.
-In order to address all these potential issues, it is necessary to proactively monitor the important metrics in real-time.
+Data Processing of 1 TB of daily traffic can be as expensive as [1M USD / year](https://medium.com/itnext/migrating-apache-spark-workloads-from-aws-emr-to-kubernetes-463742b49fda).
+So, the intensive of keeping costs under control is very high.

 ### Apache Spark Applications and Costs Monitoring
 Spark Applications use a dynamic allocation policy, meaning that applications during the runtime may request resources when there is a demand and give resources back to the cluster if they are no longer used.
 Some applications will do such an allocate/release cycle a couple of times during the runtime.
 Spark Listeners and Spark UI can help with cost tracking and observability.
 The following [article](https://itnext.io/processing-costs-measurement-on-multi-tenant-emr-clusters-be09a2e021ca) shows how [Spark Listeners](https://spark.apache.org/docs/latest/api/java/index.html?org/apache/spark/scheduler/SparkListener.html) and [Spark UI](https://spark.apache.org/docs/latest/web-ui.html) can be used for observability and tracking cloud costs.